How to Keep Deer from Eating Your Landscape Plants

 Just set up the device in a sunny area.
 The ultrasonic waves are activated when the motion detector senses an animal.
 When pest animals activate the Solar Yard Gard, the ultrasonic waves irritate and annoy them so they seek calmer, untreated areas.
 One device will protect up to 3,000 square feet of landscape.
 Simply use additional units for larger areas.
 Not only does the safe, easy-to-use Solar Yard Gard protect plants, but it helps prevent the spread of ticks that can carry Lyme disease.
 The Solar Yard Gard sells for about $50.
 Check Price and Availability on Amazon online

 Choosing deer-resistant plants for your ornamental gardens is one sure way to reduce browsing by hungry deer.
 It may be impossible to make your landscape completely deer proof.
 But selecting plants that deer simply do not like to eat is a good place to start.
 According to Ruth Rogers Clausen, author of 50 Beautiful Deer-Resistant Plants, there are many beautiful landscape plants that deer do not like to eat because of their aromatic or fuzzy leaves, rough textures or unpalatable taste.
+Lavender Grosso is a perfect example of an aromatic plant that deer don’t like.

 Butterfly Bush (Buddleia species) is a beautiful flowering shrub that attracts bees and butterflies with its prolific flowers.
 Deer don’t like it at all.
 Russian Sage is another flowering perennial that looks great in a garden setting that deer will avoid.
 Even peonies, which create stunning beauty with their large flowers, are seldom browsed by deer.

 Junipers repel deer because these evergreen shrubs have volatile oils in their needles.
 Boxwoods are prized for their consistent evergreen foliage, but deer don’t care for the scent and leave it alone.
 Experts are unsure why deer don’t like spirea bushes, but these cold-hardy flowering shrubs are a great choice in areas with populations of hungry deer.
+A Rugosa Shrub Rose Bush is also deer resistant.

 There are many smaller flowering perennials that are also shunned by deer.
 The bright red flowers of Furman’s Red Texas Sage look great in a garden—especially since deer are not interested.
 The strong fragrance of Ava’s Humingbird Mint keeps browsing deer away.
 Deer are also likely to avoid the bright yellow flowers of Moonshine Yarrow, the fuzzy Lamb’s Ear leaves and the lavender flowers of Raydon’s Favorite Aromatic Aster.
 All of these perennials are available from www.HighCountryGardens.com.